 GeneCards Summary for KIN Gene

 KIN (Kin17 DNA And RNA Binding Protein) is a Protein Coding gene.
+Among its related pathways are Metabolism of proteins.
 GO annotations related to this gene include RNA binding and double-stranded DNA binding.

 UniProtKB/Swiss-Prot for KIN Gene